-Command Function ACCOUNT Maintain user account names and attributes.
-CHANGE Change the privelege value of a program.
-LOAD Load a re-entrant command for subsequent usage.
-4. OWNERCHG Transfer ownership of a file to another account.
-SET Enable/disable various system switches.
-SHARE Enable/disable shared access to file by other accounts.
-SHOW Display the status of various system switches and parameters.
-SPOOLER (Optional) Change or display status of the printer spooler.
-START Initialize a user partition and allow user to logon.
-1 STOP Deinitialize a user partition.
-SYSGEN Save status of OASIS parameters on disk.
-UNLOAD Remove a re-entrant command from memory.
+Command Function ACCOUNT CHANGE LOAD OWNERCHG Maintain user account names and attributes.
+Change the privelege value of a program.
+Load a re-entrant command for subsequent usage.
+Transfer ownership of a file to another account. ====== SET SHARE SHOW Enable/disable various system switches.
+Enable/disable shared access to file by other accounts.
+Display the status of various system switches and parameters.
+STOP SYSGEN UNLOAD Initialize a user partition and allow user to logon.
+Deinitialize a user partition.
+Save status of OASIS parameters on disk.
+Remove a re-entrant command from memory.